 Many species of male songbirds have bright, flashy colors, while the females’ colors are more subdued, probably because they need to be camouflaged as they sit on a nest.

 A group of very colorful small birds with small bills called warblers are active insect eaters.
 Various species of warblers feed in different levels of vegetation.
 Some species will flit around gleaning insects from high in a live oak tree while others feed lower in a shrub, and still others search for food in the leaf litter on the ground.

 Other migrants are the flycatchers and kingbirds.
 These birds will sit patiently on a branch until they see a flying insect, and then will sally out and grab it, often returning to the same perch.

 Other birds such as grosbeaks, orioles, and tanagers supplement their insect diet by eating fruit and seeds.
 They will sometimes visit backyard bird feeders for a bite of black oil sunflower seeds or a suet mix.

 This is only a small sampling of the many birds that might be seen during spring migration.
-Since these songbirds opportunistically feed wherever they happen to find something they like, during spring migration they might be found anywhere in the county.
+Since these songbirds opportunistically feed wherever they happen to find something they like, during spring migration they might be found anywhere on Florida’s Adventure Coast.
 Some may be found at known birding “hotspots” such as Weekiwachee Preserve, McKethan Lake, or Chinsegut Conservation Center, while others may be seen in local neighborhoods and backyards.
 Grab a pair of binoculars and watch for colorful movement wherever you are!

 Bev Hansen has been birding in Hernando County for over thirty years.
 She and her husband Al are volunteers for Florida Forest Service, where they have spent sixteen years monitoring the endangered Red-cockaded Woodpecker in the Croom Tract of the Withlacoochee State Forest.
 She is a member of the Hernando Audubon Society.